Your Sage Leadership Experience is a safe environment to prepare you to lead in the real-world

-Theme 3: Education & Youth
+Theme 3: Education & Arts

 Coordinate with a local school to witness all the talents of the students.
 We will help you identify an opportunity to help these students reach their potential as you organize an after-school program such as intensive tutoring or an arts program.

-Theme 4: Energy & Environment
+Theme 4: Engineering & Environment

 We have limited spots available, so apply today for a transformative Sage Leadership Experience

 A brief written reflection on leadership (150-350 words)

 What makes someone a good leader and why is understanding diversity important to being an effective leader?
 What are your strengths as a leader and what skills do you hope to develop?